-Veal ossobuco Milanese style is a typical dish of Lombard cuisine.
-The slices of ossobuco are braised in a flavorful tomato and white wine sauce, enriched by the gremolata, a mixture of parsley and lemon zest that adds freshness and aroma to the dish.
+Milanese-style veal ossobuco is a typical dish of Lombard cuisine.
+The slices of ossobuco are braised in a flavorful tomato and white wine sauce, enriched by the gremolata, a mixture of parsley and lemon zest that gives the dish freshness and aroma.

-In a saucepan, heat the butter and then sauté the chopped onion
+In a saucepan, heat the butter and then soften the chopped onion in it

-Add the floured ossobuco and brown them over high heat, turning them often
+Place the floured ossobucos in the pan and brown them over high heat, turning them often

 Season with salt and pepper

-After a few minutes, pour in the wine and when it has evaporated, add a glass of broth, chopped celery, and carrot
+After a few minutes pour in the wine and, when it has evaporated, add a cup of broth and the chopped celery and carrot

-Cook over low heat in a covered pot for half an hour, adding broth if necessary
+Cook over low heat, covered, for half an hour, adding broth if necessary

-Pour in the tomato paste diluted in a little hot water and mix carefully
+Pour in the tomato paste diluted in a little hot water and stir well

-Prepare the "gremolata" by finely chopping the lemon peel (only the yellow part) and a bunch of parsley
+Prepare the gremolata by finely chopping the peel (only the yellow part) of the lemon and a bunch of parsley

-Add it to the ossobuco and turn them carefully
+Add it to the ossobucos and turn them gently

 Leave on the heat for another 5 minutes